A photo of Dean Beebe.

 Biography

-I am a clinical neuropsychologist and researcher with a special interest in sleep medicine, adolescent health and finding ways to help children reach their highest potential.
-I have particular expertise in the evaluation and care of children who have chronic medical and neurological conditions, as well as those who have brain injuries.
+I’m a clinical neuropsychologist and researcher with a particular interest in sleep medicine, adolescent health and finding ways to help children reach their highest potential.
+I have specific expertise in the evaluation and care of children with chronic medical and neurological conditions and brain injuries.

-I became interested in research through my interactions with patients and colleagues, which sparked my curiosity.
+My interactions with patients and colleagues triggered my interest in research, which sparked my curiosity.
 As director of the Neuropsychology Program at Cincinnati Children’s, I use research to learn how best to serve children and families.
-As a sleep researcher, I have been fascinated by the many ways in which sleep quantity, quality, and timing seem to affect health and health-related behaviors.
+As a sleep researcher, I’ve been fascinated by the many ways in which sleep quantity, quality and timing seem to affect health and health-related behaviors.

 My research in the Beebe Research Lab has two components.
-On the neuropsychology side, I am trying to both quantify the value of our clinical services and to lead the field in achieving greater quality and value for our patients and their families.
-On the sleep medicine side, I want to better understand how poor sleep impacts children and how we might leverage improved sleep to improve pediatric health.
+On the neuropsychology side, I’m trying to quantify the value of our clinical services and lead the field in achieving greater quality and value for our patients and their families.
+On the sleep medicine side, I want to understand better how poor sleep impacts children and how we might leverage improved sleep for enhanced pediatric health.

-I am president-elect of the American Academy of Clinical Neuropsychology, where I have served on the board of directors for many years.
-I have also served on committees of the American Board of Clinical Neuropsychology, Sleep Research Society and International Neuropsychological Society.
-I am an associate editor of the Journal of Pediatric Psychology and am on the editorial boards of Child Neuropsychology, SLEEP and Behavioral Sleep Medicine.
+I’m the past president of the American Academy of Clinical Neuropsychology, where I served on the board of directors for many years.
+I’ve also served on the committees of the American Board of Clinical Neuropsychology, the Sleep Research Society and the International Neuropsychological Society.
+I’m on the editorial boards of Child Neuropsychology, SLEEP and Behavioral Sleep Medicine.

 PhD: Loyola University, Chicago, IL, 1998.